antonbabenko/tfvars-annotations/README.md

-# dynamic-tfvars - Update values in terraform.tfvars using annotations
+# tfvars-annotations - Update values in terraform.tfvars using annotations

 ### This is still WIP, full of bugs, missing core features and docs.